Genetic Analysis BIOR92

 You find the latest evaluation on our web page with course evaluations.

-Note that the course will be given for the first time spring 2023.
+Note that the course was given for the first time spring 2023.

 Questions?